pokt-network/pocket-network-protocol/utility/README.md

 ## 1. Overview

 This document describes Pocket Network’s Utility Module: an account based, state machine protocol that enables applications to permissionlessly leverage decentralized Web3 access without the need of maintaining clients themselves.
-This is achieved by defining a Utilitarian economy that proportionally incentivizes the corresponding infrastructure providers based on their quality of the service composed of the following actors:
+This is achieved by defining a Utilitarian economy that proportionally incentivizes the corresponding infrastructure providers based on their quality of the service.
+It is composed of the following actors:

 - Registered **Applications** that purchase Web3 access over a function of volume and time
 - Registered **Servicers** that provide Web3 access